Who are we and what do we do?

 Pause and reflect: Interactive virtual workshops that build on the incredible collaborations we have seen through COVID-19 and shape a system that is better able to serve people in a fast-changing world.
 This will require space to collectively pause and reflect on what has been learnt, how collaboration could be strengthened further as systems move from response to recovery and how best to marshal collective resources around a refreshed set of priorities.

 Integrated leadership: This workshop is delivered online or in small groups onsite.
 It enables local system leaders identify their shared vision, commitment, leadership and accountability to achieve a fully integrated local health and care system.
 Our approach can be adapted to work across a range of complex systems, including diverse organisational structures or multiple planning and commissioning footprints.

-When worlds collide: this practical and interactive workshop is designed to further mutual understanding and effective engagement for place-based leaders in care, health and wellbeing.
+When worlds collide: This practical and interactive workshop is designed to further mutual understanding and effective engagement for place-based leaders in care, health and wellbeing.
 Focused on either the NHS or local government, it explores organisational differences to help leaders in other parts of the system understand the context in which their colleagues work.

-We also offer bespoke workshops, to reflect your local priorities.
+Bespoke workshops: We also offer bespoke workshops, to reflect your local priorities.
 All workshops can be run virtually, as half or full day events on a one-off basis, or as a series of sessions, depending on your local need.

 - An opportunity to learn from experienced peer facilitators with credibility in health and local government who can signpost you to other contacts

 - A chance to step back and develop a greater understanding of the work of your local partners and future opportunities for collaboration

 - A space to identify practical, locally owned actions to support your ambitions